 Capital assets are recorded in the District-Wide Financial Statements, but are not reported in the Fund Financial Statements.
 Capital assets are depreciated using the straight-line method over their estimated useful lives.
 Since surplus assets are sold for an immaterial amount when declared as no longer needed for public school purpose by the District, no salvage value is taken into consideration for depreciation purposes.
-Useful lives vary from 20 to 50 years for land improvements and buildings, and 5 to 15 years for equipment.
+Useful lives vary from 20 to 50 years for land improvements and buildings, 5 to 15 years for equipment, and 1 to 3 years for the right-to-use assets.